 Your veterinarian might ask that you induce vomiting to assist in preventing your pet from toxin digestion.
-As you get to the clinic, she or he will conduct tests on the pet, which includes administering fluids for rehydration.
+As you get to the clinic, she or he will conduct tests on the pet, which includes administering fluids for dehydration.
 The pet's weight and health in conjunction with the amount and type of chocolate ingested is going to determine which further treatments and tests are needed.

 How to Prevent It from Occurring

 Consumption of chocolate is 100% preventable: keep it out of his reach.
-Felines are unpredictable, curious creatures and enjoy snooping around the kitchen; therefore, secure all chocolate inside a sealed container.
+Felines are unpredictable, curious creatures, and enjoy snooping around the kitchen; therefore, secure all chocolate inside a sealed container.
 Imagine all of the products that may contain chocolate, which includes donuts, brownies, candies, cookies, etc., because it is not only the bars that may make him sick.
 It’s especially a fact around holidays such as Halloween.
-If you are entertaining, put any candy dishes in areas which are hard for your pet to reach then immediately store them after the celebration.
+If you are entertaining, put any candy dishes in areas that are hard for your pet to reach then immediately store them after the celebration.
 If a visitor asks if your cat can consume chocolate, you now are ready to answer with a "no."

 Pet owners enjoy rewarding their cats, and it’s possible to do so safely by sticking with safe kitty treats, made to keep your pet healthy and happy.